 More info here: Telling children about their conception by gamete or embryo donation.

-Suggested for you: What’s Being an Egg Donor Recipient Like? – Preparation & Process and Egg Donation FAQs – 32 Common Questions for Recipients.
+Read the full article on: What’s Being an Egg Donor Recipient Like? – Preparation & Process ( 52).